Evaluating LLMs on Sequential API Call Through Automated Test Generation: Evaluation

 We evaluate in total five LLMs, including two open-source models and three commercial options, using our {\ourbench}.
 The candidate LLMs are shown in Table~\ref{tab:model_overview}.
 Among these models, Qwen2.5-Coder from the Qwen Team and Llama-4-Scout from Meta are high-performance open-source LLMs that are publicly available and have been widely studied in the literature.
-For both models, we use the instruct versions.
+For both models, we use the instruction-tuned versions.
 The remaining models, Gemini from Google and the GPT-4.1 family from OpenAI, are commercial LLMs released after April 2025, representing the most recent advancements.

-We use \textit{pass@1} rates to assess the performance of target models.
+We use \textit{pass@1}\footnote{Although we use the term \textit{pass@1}, our evaluation includes checks beyond standard assertion-based testing used in other code-generation benchmarks.
+In addition to verifying functional outputs, we also validate underlying states—such as server-side transitions in MCP workflows or data updates in remote databases.
+For simplicity, we use \textit{pass@1} to indicate that a generated code snippet satisfies all checks defined in our benchmark.} rates to assess the performance of target models.
 As shown in Figure~\ref{fig:RQ3_overall}, closed-source models exhibit better capabilities in addressing API-oriented tasks.
 Specifically, GPT-4.1 achieves the highest \textit{pass@1} rate at 56\%, significantly outperforming the open-source models (25\% for Qwen2.5-Coder and 34\% for Llama-4-Scout).
 Gemini-2.5-Flash ranks second among all models with a \textit{pass@1} rate of 45\%.
 In contrast, the cost-efficient GPT-4.1-nano achieves a \textit{pass@1} rate of 35\%, which is slightly lower than that of open-source Llama-4-Scout.

 Interestingly, a closer look at the data across tasks shows that the performance of some models varies substantially depending on the task.
 This variation is particularly pronounced for closed-source LLMs on the Tensor Operation task.
 For instance, GPT-4.1 achieves a 78\% pass rate on Tensor Operation, which is more than double its performance on Session Service.
 A similar trend is observed for Gemini-2.5-Flash and GPT-4.1-nano.
 We hypothesize that this disparity arises because tensor-related operations are fundamental to modern deep learning, resulting in a wealth of publicly available examples and documentation (\eg, higher data availability in the training corpus), especially for frameworks like PyTorch.
 Consequently, these LLMs are better equipped to handle tensor operations compared to other tasks.